 - Know your dog: Learn as much as you can about your particular dog breed.
 Some breeds may be more susceptible to certain health conditions than others.

-- Veterinary check-ups: A regular visit to a veterinarian will ensure any health problems your dog may have are detected early.
+- Veterinary check-ups: A regular visit to a veterinarian will ensure any health problems your dog may have is detected early.
 This can help prevent dry, itchy skin from being an issue in the first place.